 Success in Poker tournaments requires skill at both the game that is Poker, and the game that is the tournament.
 Understanding how to play the game at hand (7 Stud, Texas Hold 'Em, etc.) is, of course, essential to winning.
-You've got to know when to hold 'em and know when to fold 'em-if you don't, your money might be better spent in the form of a donation to your favorite charity.
+You've got to know when to hold 'em and know when to fold 'em-if you don't, you aren't going to be advancing very far.